Leaching (agriculture): Nitrogen leaching

 The level of nitrous oxide (N2O) in the Earth's atmosphere is increasing at a rate of 0.2 to 0.3% annually.
-Anthropogenic sources of nitrogen are 50% greater than from natural sources, such as, soils and oceans.
-Leached agricultural inputs, i.e. fertilizers and manures, accounts for 75% of the anthropogenic source of nitrogen.
-The Food and Agriculture Organization of the United Nations (FAO) estimates world demand for nitrogen fertilizers will increase by 1.7% annually between 2011 and 2015.
-An increase of 7.5 million tonnes.
+Anthropogenic sources of nitrogen are 50% greater than from natural sources, such as soils and oceans.
+Leached agricultural inputs, i.e. fertilizers and manures, account for 75% of the anthropogenic sources of nitrogen.
+The Food and Agriculture Organization of the United Nations (FAO) estimates world demand for nitrogen fertilizers increased by 1.7% annually between 2011 and 2015, an increase of 7.5 million tonnes.
 Regional increases of nitrogen fertilizer use are expected to be 67% by Asia, 18% by the Americas, 10% by Europe, 3% by Africa, and 1% by Oceania.

 Phosphorus leaching

 Phosphorus (P) is a key nutrient regarding the eutrophication of surface waters and has been shown to limit algae growth in lake environments.
 Loss of P from agricultural fields has long been recognized as one of the major threats to surface water quality.
 Leaching is an important transport pathway for P losses from agricultural fields in predominantly flat areas with sandy soils or soils prone to preferential flow.
 As opposed to nitrogen phosphorus does interact with soil particles via adsorption and desorption.
 Important potential adsorption sites for P in soils are surfaces of iron and aluminum oxides or hydroxides such as gibbsite or ferrihydrite.
 Soils, especially those rich in such minerals do hence have a potential to store P added with fertilizer or manure.
 Adsorbed P stands in a complex equilibrium with P in the soil solution which is controlled by a multitude of different factors such as: